zack-bitcoin/amoveo/docs/other_blockchains/the_defence_of_pos.md

 Lior Yaffe
 ========

-Lior Yaffe is a programmer for NXT.
+Lior Yaffe is a programmer for lead dev of NXT, and Ardor, and Ignis.

 Here is his argument for why bribery soft fork attacks cannot happen https://twitter.com/lioryaffe/status/1192320643511017473?s=20